githubteacher/everyone-july-2-2015/bios/bdurrant-bio.md

 - today is July 2, 2015

-- lives in Frankfort IL
+- lives in Frankfort I-L
+-
+-test 123

 - Works at DRW